jcothron/jh-reddit/README.md

-# Example Application to read a given subreddit.
+# Example Application to track subReddits

 ## Running the app.